ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 16. Schedule regular SEO audits

-Why is SEO audits important?
+Why are SEO audits important?

 When to perform an SEO audit?